waltermyersiii/kubernetes-the-hard-way-on-azure/docs/03-compute-resources.md

 > The Kubernetes cluster CIDR range is defined by the Controller Manager's `--cluster-cidr` flag.
 In this tutorial the cluster CIDR range will be set to `10.240.0.0/16`, which supports 254 subnets.

-Create three compute instances which will host the Kubernetes worker nodes in `worker-as` Availability Set:
+Create two compute instances which will host the Kubernetes worker nodes in `worker-as` Availability Set:

 ```shell
 az vm availability-set create -g kubernetes -n worker-as